About CORA

 Fair Trade & Sustainability

 In order to produce such a high quality food, ceremonial grade cacao is produced in the most equitable and earth-conscious manner of all chocolate products.
-High demand for chocolate products in the US has created a highly exploitative system (favoring the US) for growing chocolate in the countries which produce the cacao.
+High demand for chocolate products in the US has created a highly exploitative system (favoring the US).
 In order to produce more cacao in a profit-driven market, small cacao farmers have been forced to adapt with monoculture farms, utilizing child labor, and using non-organic chemical fertilizers.
 These practices produce high volumes of low quality cacao (think Hershey's bar).
 The effect of this on the ecosystem is deforestation, soil degradation, loss of wildlife, water pollution, human rights abuses, and health problems.
-As a consequence, farmers are left with less fertile lands, lose their way of life, and paid very low prices for their product.
-Farmers are paid less for their product because big American corporations are paying for only the raw unprocessed beans.
-The rest of the bar creation process occurs in the US.
-This means that for every $20 generated in the chocolate industry, only around $1 remains with the farmers.
-The "Fair Trade" and "Rainforest Alliance" movements were started to help people and the planet in a system that had never looked out for either.

 The ceremonial grade movement seeks to shift the current paradigm of cacao trade to a more equitable one.
 In order for a product to be ceremonial grade, it, among many other important factors, must be grown and finished (plant to paste) in the country of origin.
 This means that the historical stewards of the cacao plant own more of the cacao production process, which translates to more value being created for them in the process.
 How much more value?
 On average, around 2000% more value.
-We at CORA believe that this is only the beginning of the changes needed in the cacao industry.
+We believe that this is only the beginning of the changes needed in the cacao industry.